microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/6-control-flow.md

 much similar to what other languages do.

-The form of an `if` expression is a condition expression, followed by a consequent block, any number of `else if` conditions and blocks, and an optional trailing else `block`.
+The form of an `if` expression is a condition expression, followed by a consequent block, any number of `else if` conditions and blocks, and an optional trailing `else` block.
 The condition expressions must have type `bool`.

 ```rust